-Each teacher is expected to be familiar with the needs of the pupils in their classes via the learner profiles on EMA.
-Differentiation can then be planned according to each pupil's needs.
+Each teacher is expected to be familiar with the needs of the pupils in their classes via the learner profiles on EMA, so that teaching can be adapted according to each pupil's needs.

 The department also liaises with the senior deputy head (who line manages the department), and deputy head: academic about providing teaching staff with appropriate training.